-Every website has a crawl budget.
+Most websites have a crawl budget.
 If this is wasted on pages that shouldn’t be crawled, it can lead to the website not being crawled or indexed as well as it should be.
 Generally, the more pages a website has, the greater benefits a log file analysis can provide.
 Though we have seen indexation improvements on websites with as few as 150 pages indexed in Google (e.g. new pages crawled and indexed quicker after reducing crawl budget waste).
 Like removing thin pages during a content review, a log file analysis can find low-quality pages that search engines crawl, but don’t deem worthy of decent rankings.
 Google also considers website quality as a whole when ranking individual pages.

 Software Used for Our Log File Analyses